What is an externship?

 - 6 Total Externship Credits: 1 credit hour course + 212.5 hours worked onsite (spread throughout the semester)

 There are typically 16 weeks in the fall and spring academic semesters including finals.
-Second time externs will still register for the course, but complete new assignments asynchronously and the course will not account for a full credit.
+Second time externs will still register for the course, but complete new assignments asynchronously and do not attend a bi-weekly class.

 What is the class?
 Is the class remote or in person?